polakowo/textai/MoviePlots/README.md

 #### Generating fake movie plots and detecting genres

-In this project, we use transformers to perform two different tasks: generate new movie plots and predict genres.
+In this project, we fine-tune transformers in Google Colab to perform two different tasks: generate new movie plots and predict genres.
 Movie plots have the advantage of being relatively short, have useful metadata (such as genres), and have a unique writing style that can be easily learned by a machine.
 The dataset contains short summaries of 117,352 movies and series from around the world.

 Tags: *Plots, Genres, Text Generation, Multilabel Classification, Python, GPT-2, DistilGPT2, BERT, RoBERTa, Distillation, Google Colab, Docker, App*